paul-at/prev-next/README.md

 # Prev::Next

-Index previous/next records in a recordset.
+Index previous/next records in a ActiveRecord or similar recordset.

 Takes an existing recordset such as ActiveRecord query and creates an index of previous/next records without extra database requests.